Communist Party of Poland: The KPP liquidated by Stalin

-In the mid and late 1930s the KPP became a victim of paranoia and suspicion that engulfed the Stalin-led communist movement.
-It culminated in the Moscow Trials and purges.
+In the mid and late 1930s, the KPP became a victim of paranoia and suspicion that engulfed the communist movement led by Joseph Stalin.
+It culminated in the Moscow trials and purges.
 A number of KPP members were accused of being agents of institutions of Sanation Poland and liquidated.
 Next almost the entire leading cadre of the party became embroiled in the purges and murdered.
 Many were summoned to Moscow for "consultations".
-Among those killed were: Albert Bronkowski, Władysław Stein-Krajewski, Józef Unszlicht, Adolf Warski, Maria Koszutska, Maksymilian Horwitz, Julian Leszczyński, Stanisław Bobiński, Jerzy Heryng, Józef Feliks Ciszewski, Tomasz Dąbal, Saul Amsterdam, Bruno Jasieński and Witold Wandurski.
-The leaderless party was then accused of Trotskyism among other "deviations" and 16.08.1938 dissolved by the Comintern.
+Among those killed were: Albert Bronkowski, Władysław Stein-Krajewski, Józef Unszlicht, Adolf Warski, Maria Koszutska, Maksymilian Horwitz, Julian Leszczyński, Stanisław Bobiński, Jerzy Heryng, Józef Feliks Ciszewski, Tomasz Dąbal, Saul Amsterdam, Bruno Jasieński, and Witold Wandurski.
+The leaderless party was then accused of Trotskyism among other "deviations"; on August 16, 1938 dissolved by the Comintern.
 Most of the KPP activists perished in the Great Purge, but among those who survived were some of the future leaders of communist Poland.